bitcoin-sv-specs/op_return/02-OP_RETURN-protocol-prefix-spec.md

 The lines should be sorted in increasing order against their prefix.

+The field `Prefix` must contain the hexadecimally encoded binary prefix, not including the length of the prefix.

 The field `BitcoinAddress` is intended to help resolve any conflicting claims in the event where such claims were to arise.

 The field `TxidRedirectUrl` is intended to help blockchain explorers making protocols more discoverable.
 For any transaction associated to the protocol - as identified through its prefix - a redirecting link can be inserted.
 The field `TxidRedirectUrl` should contain the substring `{txid}` to be replaced by the transaction identifier encoded in hexadecimal (64 characters).
 The landing page of the redirect is expected to be a human-readable version of the transaction aligned with the semantic of the protocol.